smkutty/smkutty.github.io/essays/Smart_Questions.md

 [A Good Example](https://stackoverflow.com/questions/39803237/build-hashset-from-a-vector-in-rust)

 <p>Upon opening this link, we are presented with a highly organized question that includes some key qualities mentioned in Raymond's essay.
 First and foremost, the subject title is concise and provides important pieces of information--what they want to do and the language they are using.
-Instead of simply asking "how do I do 'this'?", the first portion of the question provides a very precise goal with stipulations.
+In this way, just by reading the subject line, you can somewhat expect before opening the full message.
+In this way, you can also figure out if this is a question you are able to provide assistance with.
+In the message of this question, instead of simply asking "how do I do 'this'?", the first portion provides a very precise goal with stipulations.
 They then show their current strategy, the error message, and what they actually want to achieve.
 Because of this straightfoward message, Because of the straightforwardness and clarity of this proposition, other users were able to offer solutions without having to start a long thread. </p>

 ## A Not-so Smart Example
 <p>Now here we have an example of a question that is not only hard to follow but is also rather vague</p>

 [A Bad Example](https://stackoverflow.com/questions/50946500/unable-to-redirect-from-one-page-to-another-page)

+<p>While the title of this question is not the worst, it is still difficult to know what to expect as we saw with the previous example.
+Sure, we can probably guess it has something to do with HTML, but upon further investigation, the HTML portion is only a piece of the problem.
+The body of the message then goes directly into four chunks of code ---</p>

 ## Personal Experiences
 <img class="ui medium left floated image" src="../images/techsupport.jpg">